-A metastasis is the movement of tumour cells from the place where the tumour started to a different part of the body.
+A metastasis is the spread of tumour cells from the place where the tumour started to a different part of the body.
 Common locations for a metastasis include lymph nodes, lungs, liver, bones, or brain.
 Before tumour cells spread to another area of the body, they must enter a blood vessel or lymphatic vessel.
 Pathologists describe this as lymphovascular invasion.

-A small sample of tissue can also be removed from an organ such as the lungs or liver to look for cancer cells that may have traveled there from a tumour in a different part of the body.
+A small sample of tissue can also be removed from an organ such as the lungs or liver to look for tumour cells that may have traveled there from a tumour in a different part of the body.

 For many types of cancers, the patient is harmed more by the metastatic disease than by the primary tumour (which can often be removed surgically).
 In addition, some types of cancer are much more likely to metastasize to lymph nodes while others metastasize to other organs such as the lungs, liver, bones, or brain.